GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 #### What's supported & not

 Supported:
-- Data lineage is available for all Dataproc Spark jobs except SparkR
+- Data lineage is available for all Dataproc Spark jobs
 - Dataproc Compute Engine 2.0.74+ and 2.1.22+ images
 - Lineage is available for BigQuery and Cloud Storage data sources. <br>

 Not supported:
+- SparkR
-Spark Structured Streaming
+- Spark Structured Streaming

 ### Lineage support for Dataproc with Airflow on Cloud Composer